metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/csv2pheno_ranker/README.md

 csv2pheno-ranker -i &lt;input.csv> \[-options\]

      Arguments:
-       -i|input                       CSV file
+       -i, --input <input.csv>        CSV file

      Options:
        -generate-primary-key          Generates a primary key if absent.
-Use --primary-key-name to set its name -primary-key-name              Sets the name for the primary key.
-Must be a single, non-array field -sep|separator                 Delimiter character for CSV files [;] e.g., --sep $'\t' -output-dir                    Specify the directory where output files will be stored.
+Use --primary-key-name to set its name -primary-key-name <name>       Sets the name for the primary key.
+Must be a single, non-array field -sep, --separator <char>       Delimiter for CSV fields [;] (e.g., --sep $'\t' for tabs) -array-separator <char>        Delimiter for nested arrays [|] (e.g., --array-separator ';' for semicolons) -output-dir <directory>        Specify the directory where output files will be stored.
 If not specified, outputs will be placed in the same directory as the input file

-     Generic Options;
+     Generic Options:
-       -debug                         Print debugging (from 1 to 5, being 5 max) -h|help                        Brief help message
+       -debug <level>                 Print debugging (from 1 to 5, being 5 max) -h, --help                     Brief help message
        -man                           Full documentation
-       -v|verbose                     Verbosity on
+       -v, --verbose                  Verbosity on
-       -V|version                     Print version
+       -V, --version                  Print version

 # DESCRIPTION